 Beginning January 1, 2021, the Company adopted the amendments to IFRS 9 Financial Instruments ("IFRS 9"), IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39"), IFRS 7 Financial Instruments: Disclosures ("IFRS 7"), IFRS 4 Insurance Contracts ("IFRS 4") and IFRS 16 Leases ("IFRS 16") to address issues that affect financial reporting after the reform of an interest rate benchmark, including its replacement with alternative benchmark rates.
 The amendments relate to modification of financial assets, financial liabilities and lease liabilities, specific hedge accounting requirements, and disclosure requirements in applying IFRS 7 to accompany the amendments regarding modifications and hedge accounting.
-The adoption of the amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 did not have a material impact on the Company's 2021 first quarter unaudited condensed consolidated interim financial statements ("Consolidated Interim Financial Statements").
+The adoption of the amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 did not have a material impact on the Company's 2021 second quarter Consolidated Interim Financial Statements.